In the last section we computed a distribution given the data, whereas now we generate individual data points given the distribution.

 Beta.

-Any positive number.3 The Exponential distribution has a single parameter, \(\lambda>0\), that governs its shape \[\begin{eqnarray}
+The sample space is any positive number.2 An Exponential random variable has a single parameter, \(\lambda>0\), that governs its shape \[\begin{eqnarray}

 X_{i} &\in& [0,\infty) \\